mootools/mootools-core/Docs/Types/Function.md

 	function myFunction(){
 		//Note that 'this' here refers to window, not an element.
-		//The function must be bound to the element we want to manipulate. this.setStyle('color', 'red');
+		// the function must be bound to the element we want to manipulate. this.setStyle('color', 'red');
 	};
 	var myBoundFunction = myFunction.bind(myElement);
-	myBoundFunction(); //This will make myElement's text red.
+	myBoundFunction(); // makes myElement's text red

 Function method: delay {#Function:delay}